 This policy links to the Bright World Safeguarding and Child Protection Policies and outlines how we ensure that we maximise the safety of our students who use the internet and related communication technologies.
 The good practice in the policy content is aligned to the requirements of Keeping Children Safe in Education 2020.

-This document is based on guidance from the Home Office ‘Keeping Children Safe in Education’ (September 2018), and NSPCC advice on ‘Online Safety’.
-The Director of Safeguarding and Operations, Jenny Rumble, has developed and implemented the policy in consultation with the Managing Directors.
+This document is based on guidance from the Home Office ‘Keeping Children Safe in Education’ (September 2020), and NSPCC advice on ‘Online Safety’.
 Bright World staff are involved in the annual review of the policy, and guidance for students and host families has been tailored from the policy and included within the Student Handbook and Host Family Manual.
 The effectiveness of the policy will be monitored and reviewed annually through the number of reported incidents of a breach of online safety.

 Bright World Staff